smnorris/bcdata/README.md

       --help  Show this message and exit.

     Commands:
-      dump  Dump a data layer from DataBC WFS info  Print basic info about a DataBC WFS layer list  List DataBC layers available to dump
+      bc2pg  Replicate a DataBC table in a postgres database dump   Dump a data layer from DataBC WFS info   Print basic info about a DataBC WFS layer list   List DataBC layers available via WMS

 Common uses might look something like this: